 All SIDAC employees participate in a compensation structure and programmes that apply to BNS employees globally.
-In fiscal 2022, the SIDAC Board, SIDAC Remuneration and Nomination Committee and the BNS Human Capital and Compensation Committee of the Board ("BNS HCOB") work together to fulfil the oversight responsibilities contained in their respective mandates outlined below.
+In fiscal 2023, the SIDAC Board, SIDAC Remuneration and Nomination Committee and the BNS Human Capital and Compensation Committee of the Board ("BNS HCOB") worked together to fulfil the oversight responsibilities contained in their respective mandates outlined below.
 The SIDAC Board reviews and adopts the BNS Compensation Policy on an annual basis with any differing local practices reflected in a SIDAC Board-approved Addendum to this policy.
-The most recent adoption of the BNS Compensation Policy and approval of the SIDAC Addendum was in May 2022.
+The most recent adoption of the BNS Compensation Policy and approval of the SIDAC Addendum was in May 2023, which included updating the SIDAC Addendum to include the governance and oversight of the SIDAC Remuneration and Nomination Committee ("RemNomCo") established on November 1, 2022, and updating language to reflect that dual UK and Ireland Material Risk Takers ("MRTs") are subject to a 100% variable to fixed remuneration ratio.
 Consistent with regulatory requirements and best practices, SIDAC's approach to compensation is gender neutral.

 This section outlines SIDAC's approach to remuneration and provides information on the Company's compliance with remuneration-related regulatory requirements.
-The remuneration requirements include those of the CBI for firms identified by the CBI as less significant institutions and the EBA including the EBA Guidelines on Sound Remuneration Policies, European Union Capital Requirements Directive ("CRD V") as transposed into Irish law as Statutory Instruments No. 710/2020 and No. 711/2020, Statutory Instrument No. 375 of 2017 European Union (Markets In Financial Instruments) Regulations, EBA Regulatory Technical Standards and other required remuneration regulations applicable to Ireland.
+The remuneration requirements include those of the Central Bank of Ireland (CBI) for firms identified by the CBI as less significant institutions and the EBA including the EBA Guidelines on Sound Remuneration Policies, European Union Capital Requirements Directive ("CRD V") as transposed into Irish law as Statutory Instruments No. 710/2020 and No. 711/2020, Statutory Instrument No. 375 of 2017 European Union (Markets In Financial Instruments) Regulations, EBA Regulatory Technical Standards on Material Risk Takers Identification and other required remuneration regulations applicable to Ireland.